Privacy Virtual Cards

 Card locking is a feature many debit or credit card issuers offer today.
 It allows you to freeze your card or account temporarily and block further charges

-Locking will typically prevent new transactions but leave automatic payments, such as bills, bank fees, and subscriptions, enabled.
+Locking your debit card will typically prevent new transactions but leave automatic payments, such as bills, bank fees, and subscriptions, enabled.
 It also won’t stop transactions that you initiated before locking the card.
 After locking, you may still be able to pay with the card using a digital wallet.

 Most issuers enable you to lock the card from your online banking platform or banking app.
 Others may require you to do so through customer support due to security reasons.
 As every issuer has distinct rules and procedures, you should visit their official website or contact support to get the most up-to-date information on how to lock your card.